 I wasn’t particularly interested in Napoleon, but I was entranced by St Helena – for its remoteness, its rugged beauty, and its sadness.
 I vowed that I would visit the island one day.

 It’s not a vow I’ve been able to fulfill as yet.
-Sheer logistics have got in the way, since ten days’ sailing, on top of the period of time spent on the island before the return sailing mean too long a time for some who had to work for his living.
+Sheer logistics have got in the way, since ten days’ sailing, on top of the period of time spent on the island before the return sailing meant too long a time for someone who had to work for his living.
 There was also the thought of five days spent cooped up in the RMS St Helena, which looked a little too claustrophobic for my tastes.
 Like the islanders, I would have to wait for an airport – but who was going to pay out the huge amounts required, to serve such a tiny island?
 There was no argument that made economic sense.
 And so the St Helenans waited, hoped without hope, and were sad.

 Then, miraculously, in 2010 an airport was agreed and building began.
 A stupendous engineering achievement, the airport was built on the east side of the island, at a height of 1,000 feet above sea cliffs, for the sum of £250 million pounds.
-The economic argument was that the UK’s annual budget subsidy of £30 million pounds would be reduced and eventually withdrawn, following the rise in tourism – in other words it would pay for itself in 8-9 years.
+The economic argument was that the UK’s annual budget subsidy of £30 million would be reduced and eventually withdrawn, following the rise in tourism – in other words it would pay for itself in 8-9 years.
 There was a strong element of romance behind the plans, however, as would become clear.

 The airport was due to open in May.
 The opening ceremony had been prepared, and every website and travel guide on the island mentioned the opening of the airport and the decommissioning of the RMS St Helena as an inevitably.
 Then the reports from the test pilots came in.